Seattle Redhawks men's basketball: NCAA Division I tournament

 The Redhawks have made the NCAA Division I tournament 11 times.
 They have not reached the NCAA Division I Tournament since 1969, which is the fifth longest drought between appearances in NCAA Division I Tournament history, although they were not in Division I for 29 years of the drought.
 The combined record for the Redhawks is 10–13.

+NCAA Division II

+In their time in NCAA Division II, Seattle made the tournament once.
+They had a record of 1–1.

 NIT appearances

 Seattle has made two appearances in the National Invitation Tournament (NIT).
 They have a combined record of 0–2.

 CBI appearances

-Seattle has made three appearances in the College Basketball Invitational (CBI).
-They have a combined record of 3–3.
+Seattle has made four appearances in the College Basketball Invitational (CBI).
+They have a combined record of 7–3.
+They won the championship in 2024.

 CIT appearances

 Seattle made their first appearance in the CIT tournament in 2019.
 They have a combined record of 0–1.

 Retired numbers

+Seattle U has retired six jersey numbers, with the most recent being Tom Workman on February 5, 2011.